Quenneville returns to Chicago with Florida Panthers

 Quenneville was the right choice at the right time for Chicago’s promising young core, and Kane, Jonathan Toews, Duncan Keith and Brent Seabrook blossomed with the former NHL defenseman behind the bench.
 The Blackhawks won the Stanley Cup in 2010, 2013 and 2015, and they also reached the conference finals in 2009 and 2014.

-“I was fortunate, luckiest guy in the world when I walked into the Chicago situation there — a team ready, sitting on go to win,” Quenneville said after he took the job with Florida.
-“I feel the same here now.”
+“Well, all great memories.
+There’s been special years there,” Quenneville said.
+“You think of all the people that you got acquainted with; the staff, management, players, training staff, everybody you had some great memories with and some great times.
+The fans were always special as well.
+It will be fun to be back in the building.”

-Heading into Monday’s game against the Wild, Quenneville has Florida in contention for its first postseason berth since 2016.
-Jonathan Huberdeau is heading to the All-Star Game for the first time.
+Quenneville has Florida in contention for its first postseason berth since 2016.
+Keith Yandle had a goal and three assists in the victory over the Wild, and Jonathan Huberdeau is heading to the All-Star Game for the first time.

 When Quenneville was fired by Chicago, Jeremy Colliton was promoted from the Blackhawks’ AHL affiliate in Rockford to the top job.
-Colliton has been booed before some home games this season, but he sounds as if he is looking forward to the warm reception coming for Quenneville.
+Colliton has been booed before some home games this season, but he sounds as if he is looking forward to the cheers for Quenneville.

 “It’s a chance to honor Joel.
 It’s a big night for the organization,” Colliton said after the victory over the Jets.
 “He was great to me, so I want to honor him too.
 It’s a big part of the reason why I came here to begin with, because he was here.”

-AP freelance writer Tim Cronin contributed to this report.
+Freelance writers Tim Cronin in Chicago and Brian Hall in St. Paul, Minn., contributed to this report.

 Jay Cohen can be reached at https://twitter.com/jcohenap